49th Annual Albert L. Tester Memorial Symposium

-Abstracts are currently under review.
-We will email presenters with the accepted presentation types and the day-of schedule soon.
+Abstracts are currently being accepted.
+We will email presenters with the accepted presentation types and the day-of schedule after the submission period is closed.
 Please contact us (testerms@hawaii.edu) if you have any questions about submission.

 This year’s Tester Symposium will have the following participation styles: